testcontainers/testcontainers-java/docs/usage/docker_compose.md

 ```

 ## Startup timeout
-Ordinarily, Testcontainers waits for up to 60 seconds for all the exposed service ports to start listening.
+Ordinarily Testcontainers will wait for up to 60 seconds for each exposed container's first mapped network port to start listening.

 This simple measure provides a basic check whether a container is ready for use.

-If the default 60s timeout is not sufficient, it can be altered with the `withStartupTimeout()` method.
-The timeout specified by `withStartupTimeout()` applies to all docker-compose containers.

 There are overloaded `withExposedService` methods that take a `WaitStrategy` so you can specify a timeout strategy per container.

 ### Waiting for startup examples